blrobin2/pages/README.md

 #### View a page
 To view a page, just go to the link you set for it.
 You can also get to it from the navigation links (it would be pretty useless if you couldn't, huh?)

+### Flash

+This package utilzes [Jeffrey Way's Flash Message](https://github.com/laracasts/flash) package, because we like it.
+Because we pull it in, you don't have to, and you can use it anywhere in your application that you would like to.
+Please refer to the github page for documentation.